facebook/relay/packages/relay-compiler/README.md

   - `params`            The document will be in a `POST` parameter `text`.
 This map can contain additional parameters to send.                             [object]
+  - `filePath`          Relative path to JSON file where you want queries to be locally persisted to.
+Note that if you set this property you cannot also have the `url` or `params` properties set.
+                                                                        [string]

 ### CLI configuration